TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 In the INIT phase, Tugboat sets up your server and creates the docker containers for your services.

 1. If you're using composer to install Wordpress Core, uncomment that line in the `init` phase.
-2. Just after that, make sure that you're mapping the `${DOCROOT}` to whatever you named the directory where you downloaded Wordpress.
+2. Just after that there are two options defined depending our your file structure.
+Comment out the lines in the option that you're not using.

 ### Phase 2: UPDATE